meinaart/grunt-newer/README.md

   grunt.loadNpmTasks('grunt-newer');
 ```

-Example use of the `callback` method option:
+Example use of the `callback` task option set to a method:

 ```js
   var srcFiles = 'src/**/*.js';